-(B) Completion of 140A or 140B with a grade of B+ or better.
-Courses with a comparable formal component including, in most cases, courses in the 140 series may with the approval of the graduate adviser satisfy this requirement.
-Fulfillment of this requirement does not qualify as fulfilling the distribution requirements of areas 1-3.
+- Completion of 140A or 140B with a grade of B+ or better.
+Courses with a comparable formal component including, in most cases, courses in the 140 series may satisfy this requirement, with the approval of the Graduate Advisor.

 Course Distribution Requirement

-Before passing the Qualifying Exam the student must pass eight courses at the 100-or 200-level completed with a grade of A- or better.
+Before taking the Qualifying Exam the student must complete eight courses at the 100-or 200-level completed with a grade of A- or higher.
 At least four of the eight courses must be graduate seminars.
-Otherwise, in order to insure breadth in their graduate studies in philosophy students must take courses fulfilling the following distribution requirements:
+The eight courses must satisfy the following distribution requirements:

-Two of the eight courses must be history courses, one in ancient philosophy and one in modern philosophy.
-The courses may be on individual philosophers or on groups of philosophers from the following list:
+Two of the eight courses must be in the history of philosophy: one in ancient philosophy and one in modern philosophy.
+The courses may be on any individual philosopher or group of philosophers drawn from the following lists:

 - Ancient: Plato, Aristotle